isabella232/dynamic-media-classic.en-1/help/creating-spin-set.md

 ---
 # Create a Spin Set{#creating-a-spin-set}

 To create an effective Spin Set, make sure that you shoot the images correctly.
-You can create a Spin Set in Dynamic Media Classic by selecting the Build button and choosing Spin Sets.
+You can create a Spin Set in Adobe Dynamic Media Classic by selecting the Build button and choosing Spin Sets.
 Edit Spin Sets in the Spin Sets screen.

 >[!NOTE]
 >
->Previous versions of Dynamic Media Classic did not offer two-dimensional Spin Sets.
-If you created a Spin Set in a previous version of Dynamic Media Classic, you cannot save your one-dimensional Spin Set without first saving it under a different name.
-Select **[!UICONTROL Save As]** in the Spin Set screen and enter a new name so that you can edit it in Dynamic Media Classic.
+>Previous versions of Adobe Dynamic Media Classic did not offer two-dimensional Spin Sets.
+If you created a Spin Set in a previous version of Adobe Dynamic Media Classic, you cannot save your one-dimensional Spin Set without first saving it under a different name.
+Select **[!UICONTROL Save As]** in the Spin Set screen and enter a new name so that you can edit it in Adobe Dynamic Media Classic.

 ## Guidelines for shooting Spin Set images {#guidelines-for-shooting-spin-set-images}

 In general, the more images you have in a Spin Set, the better the image spinning effect is.
 However, including many images in the set also increases the amount of time it takes for the images to load.
-Dynamic Media Classic recommends these guidelines for shooting images for use in Spin Sets:
+Adobe Dynamic Media Classic recommends these guidelines for shooting images for use in Spin Sets:

 * At minimum, use 8-12 images in a one-dimensional spin set and 16-24 images in a two-dimensional Spin Set.
 * Use a lossless format; TIFF and PNG are recommended.